ReactiveMongo/reactivemongo-site/releases/0.11/documentation/tutorial/play2.md

 **ReactiveMongoPlugin is deprecated, long live to ReactiveMongoModule and ReactiveMongoApi**.

 Play has deprecated plugins in version 2.4.
-Therefore it is recommended to remove it from your project and replace it by ReactiveMongoModule which configures dependency injection and ReactiveMongoApi which is the interface to MongoDB.
+Therefore it is recommended to remove it from your project and replace it by ReactiveMongoModule and ReactiveMongoApi which is the interface to MongoDB.

+{% highlight scala %}
+trait ReactiveMongoApi {
+  def driver: MongoDriver
+  def connection: MongoConnection
+  def db: DB
+}
+{% endhighlight %}

+Thus, the dependency injection can be configured, so that the your controllers are given the new ReactiveMongo API.
-Add following line to `application.conf`:
+First, Add the line bellow to `application.conf`:

 {% highlight scala %}
 play.modules.enabled += "play.modules.reactivemongo.ReactiveMongoModule"